Print

 • 2 teaspoons garlic powder

-• 1 ½ teaspoon onion powder
+• 1 ½ teaspoons onion powder

-• 1 ½ teaspoon dried rosemary, crushed
+• 1 ½ teaspoons dried rosemary, crushed

 • 1 teaspoon paprika